Dotneteer/kliveide/docs/_posts/documents/2021-01-01-statements.md

 permalink: "documents/statements"
 ---

-Statements are __SpectNetIDE__ specific control flow constructs &mdash; thanks again for the inspiration by [Simon Brattel](http://www.desdes.com/index.htm) &mdash; that instruct the compiler about loop-like and conditional compilation.
+Statements are __Klive__ specific control flow constructs &mdash; thanks again for the inspiration by [Simon Brattel](http://www.desdes.com/index.htm) &mdash; that instruct the compiler about loop-like and conditional compilation.